 Interprocessor communications is a function in a multiprocessing system that provides communication between CPUs sharing the same control program.
-Those functions executing on one or more of the CPUs which require a CPU or program action on one or more of the CPUs will use the IPC interface to invoke the desired action.
+Those executing functions which require a CPU or program action on one or more CPUs will use the IPC interface to invoke the desired action.
 The IPC function uses the signal processor (SIGP) instruction to provide the necessary hardware interface between the CPUs.